MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 Next, connect the Azure AI services resource you provisioned above to Vision Studio.

-1. In another browser tab, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true).
+1. In another browser tab, navigate to **Vision Studio** at [https://portal.vision.cognitive.azure.com](https://portal.vision.cognitive.azure.com?azure-portal=true).

 1. Sign in with your account and making sure you are using the same directory as the one where you have created your Azure AI services resource.